HE Academic Misconduct Policy

 15.2.
 Each case will be considered and judged on an individual basis in the light of all information available.
 Where there is an established, clearly evidenced, repeated pattern of behaviour this may be taken into consideration when determining whether a sanction should be applied.

 15.3.
-If during Stage 1 or 2 of the process, the student provides evidence of extenuating circumstances that the student asserts directly led to the assessment offence being committed, such information does NOT impact either the Head of Academy HE or the Panel’s decision as to whether the assessment offence has occurred.
-However, if the Head of Academy HE (during Stage 1) or Panel (during Stage 2) believes that, as a result of the extenuating circumstances, the prescribed penalty is exceptionally inappropriate, the Head of Academy HE/ the Panel can, at their discretion, review the default penalty and propose an alternative penalty in light of the extenuating circumstances presented by the student.
+If during Stage 1 or 2 of the process, the student provides evidence of extenuating circumstances that the student asserts directly led to the assessment offence being committed, such information does NOT impact either the Head of Curriculum HE or the Panel’s decision as to whether the assessment offence has occurred.
+However, if the Head of Curriculum HE (during Stage 1) or Panel (during Stage 2) believes that, as a result of the extenuating circumstances, the prescribed penalty is exceptionally inappropriate, the Head of Curriculum HE/ the Panel can, at their discretion, review the default penalty and propose an alternative penalty in light of the extenuating circumstances presented by the student.
 The application of an alternative penalty must be supported by relevant documentary evidence.
 The Quality Committee monitors the extent to which such discretion is exercised.

 15.4.
 The ‘count’ of the number of assessment offences for a student does not continue for separate registrations between an undergraduate and a postgraduate course.
 In such cases, the ‘count’ is reset to zero for a student registered on a postgraduate course irrespective of any assessment offences committed in a previous registration on an undergraduate course.
 The ‘count’ is maintained for separate registrations on courses at the same (undergraduate or postgraduate) level.